Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 ![0002](/images/0/0001.jpg?featherlight=false&width=18pc)

-{{% notice info %}}
+{{% notice note %}}
 You should work more on setting up and configuring this workshop to fit your needs and your projects, as it was made for me to learn from and has not been used on any real-world projects yet.
-If you found it useful and were able to apply anything to your projects, please give it a star 🌟 [here](https://github.com/Definitely-not-AWS-Workshops/workshop-2-blog).
 {{% /notice %}}

 <!-- Take a look at some of the operations you might be engaged in.
 Do not worry if you do not understand now, it will be clear later!